Floydlang/floyd/docs/README.md

 License: MIT

 Status: Alpha.
-All the basics are finished.
-Runs on a bytecode interpreter.
+All the basics are finished and robust.
+Runs on bytecode interpreter.
 Will run natively soon.
 Production ready for smaller programs.

 This repo holds the compiler, the bytecode interpreter and documentation.

 # WHAT IS FLOYD?

-Floyd is a general purpose programming language designed for making very large and robust programs that run really fast.
+Floyd is a general purpose programming language designed for making very large and robust programs that run really fast, while ducking many of the problems of older languages.

 Floyds web page: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")

 Floyd separates your program into three separate concerns:

 1. Writing the program logic
-2. Programming internal concurrent processes how they access the outside world
+2. Programming internal concurrent processes and how they access the outside world
 3. Mapping the program to the CPU and memory system

 Floyd compilers and tools are written in C++ 17 and compiles with Clang and GCC.